Dannyb0o0y/Employee-Tracker/README.md

 ## Description

 With the help of this application now you can easily manage and track your employees.
+This project is an employee tracker, CRUD application, using Nodejs.
+Questions are prompted in the CLI and the user's answers will modify the database.

 ## USAGE